Hardik Vora: Job searching in Germany

 I’m a mechanical engineer and Germany is one of the biggest markets for mechanical engineering.
 In my opinion, to work and develop one’s knowledge in such a market is the best thing one could ask for – that was my only motivation to come to Germany on a job seeker visa.
 I also could have done a master’s course, but with the confidence I got from the workshop and the consultations with ProRecognition as well as my own research, I decided that the job seeker visa would be the better option.

 And before applying for a job seeker visa, did you already start applying for jobs from India itself?

 Yes, with my learnings from application workshop I directly started applying from India itself.
 I wanted to increase my understanding of the German job market, so that wherever I was lacking, I could improvise myself before going to Germany.
 This turned out to be quite helpful.

 And then, you got your job seeker visa.
 Walk us through what all happened after you landed in Germany.

 So, I came to Germany on 5th October 2018.
 My visa was valid for six months.
 Initially, my strategy was to visit some of the job fairs in order to find out how to approach people and talk with the HR representatives as well as some of the technical people at the fair.
 In doing this, I understood their expectations and how they look at each application.
 I used these experiences when applying to other companies.
 So, that was my first step.
 Meanwhile, I also started building a network through Xing and LinkedIn.
 There are many companies who offered work on a contract basis, so I started applying to those companies, too.
 I think that the understanding of the job market that I gained from all of these activities helped me.

-PR: Now, of course you weren’t just handed you job, but you prepared really well for your job search and also learned German.
+Now, of course, you weren’t just handed your job, but you prepared really well for your job search and also learned German.
 Would you say that your knowledge of German was useful while attending the job interviews?